oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/task_3_1.png " ")

 2. Delete the race document for race 204.
 The underlying rows are deleted from the race and driver\_race\_map tables.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

-    Note that we have to delete the rows of the race from the driver\_race\_map first, as they are child entries of the race entries in the race table.
+    Note: we have to delete the rows of the race from the driver\_race\_map first, as they are child entries of the race entries in the race table.
 It will throw an error if you try to run the second command first.

     ```
     <copy>